yuhung1206/Image-Generation-by-Variational-Autoencoder/README.md

 ## Dataset
 All images in this project comes from **Anime Face Dataset**
-Download the images from -> https://www.kaggle.com/splcher/animefacedataset
+Download the images from :point_right: https://www.kaggle.com/splcher/animefacedataset

 ## Execution & Overall Structure of system
  1. Image Preprocessing :